-Topped with slices of avocado, these Southwest Black Bean Burgers are a welcome addition to any veggie burger recipe collection.
+Topped with slices of avocado, these Southwest Black Bean Quinoa Burgers are a welcome addition to any veggie burger recipe collection.
+Stuffed with quinoa, black beans, red pepper, sweet potato, onions, bread crumbs and Southwestern spices.
 They’re freezer friendly and great for make ahead lunches.

-Keeping it super healthy and plant based, there are no eggs or dairy – it’s a vegan black bean burger.
+Keeping it super healthy and plant-based, there are no eggs or dairy – it’s a vegan black bean quinoa burger.
 You can add 2 Tbs nutritional yeast to the mix if you’d like to add a “cheesy” flavor.
 Or if you’re not dairy-free, add some shredded cheddar or Monterey jack cheese.

 It’s always good to have last minute freezer friendly meals on hand.
 Without them I’d be eating out A LOT more!